 The Scientific Research and Experimental Development (SR&ED) tax credit allows canola growers to claim the tax credit for that portion of the check off paid that was used to fund qualifying research.

-The tax credit rate for Alberta canola producers in 2016 is 9.77 percent.
-For example, if an individual grower that paid $100.00 in check off to Alberta Canola in 2016, $9.77 is eligible to earn the tax credit.
+The tax credit rate for Alberta canola producers in 2017 is 14.32 percent.
+For example, if an individual grower paid $100.00 in check off to Alberta Canola in 2017, $14.32 is the eligible amount to be earned as the tax credit.

 The tax credit can:

 - offset federal taxes owing in the current year,

 - be carried forward up to 10 years to offset federal taxes owing, or